ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 So, having the code in the directory isn't enough to get it into the git repo.

-You actually have to go through a series of two steps to get the code into your local repo, and then a third step to update the `origin` repo on github.com with that code.
+You actually have to go through a series of two steps to get the code into your local repo, and then a third step to update the `origin` repo on GitHub with that code.

 The process is described in two articles: